 The sign of the normal depends on the choice of coordinates.

-The section of the surface by a plane containing the normal of the surface at a given point forms a certain curve, which is called normal section surfaces.
-Main normal for a normal section coincides with the normal to the surface (up to a sign).
+A section of a surface by a plane containing the surface normal at a given point forms a certain curve called normal section surfaces.
+Home normal for a normal section coincides with the normal to the surface (up to sign).

 k n = ± k cos θ (\displaystyle k_(n)=\pm k\,\cos \,\theta )

-The coordinates of the normal vector for different ways of specifying the surface are given in the table:
+Coordinates of the normal unit vector for different ways surface assignments are given in the table:

 Normal coordinates at a surface point